awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.MSDTC.md

   In this case, promotion is automatic and doesn't require you to make any intervention\.
 If there's only one resource manager within the transaction, no promotion is performed\.
 For more information about implicit transaction scopes, see [Implementing an implicit transaction using transaction scope](https://docs.microsoft.com/en-us/dotnet/framework/data/transactions/implementing-an-implicit-transaction-using-transaction-scope) in the Microsoft documentation\.

   Promotable transactions are supported with these \.NET implementations:
   + Starting with ADO\.NET 2\.0, `System.Data.SqlClient` supports promotable transactions with SQL Server\.
 For more information, see [System\.Transactions integration with SQL Server](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/system-transactions-integration-with-sql-server) in the Microsoft documentation\.
   + ODP\.NET supports `System.Transactions`\.
 A local transaction is created for the first connection opened in the `TransactionsScope` scope to Oracle Database 11g release 1 \(version 11\.1\) and later\.
 When a second connection is opened, this transaction is automatically promoted to a distributed transaction\.
 For more information about distributed transaction support in ODP\.NET, see [Microsoft Distributed Transaction Coordinator integration](https://docs.oracle.com/en/database/oracle/oracle-data-access-components/18.3/ntmts/using-mts-with-oracledb.html) in the Microsoft documentation\.
 + Using the `BEGIN DISTRIBUTED TRANSACTION` statement\.
 For more information, see [BEGIN DISTRIBUTED TRANSACTION \(Transact\-SQL\)](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/begin-distributed-transaction-transact-sql) in the Microsoft documentation\.

+## Using XA transactions<a name="MSDTC.XA"></a>

+Starting from RDS for SQL Server 2017 version14\.00\.3223\.3, you can control distributed transactions using JDBC\.
+When you set the `Enable XA` option setting to `true` in the `MSDTC` option, RDS automatically enables JDBC transactions and grants the `SqlJDBCXAUser` role to the `guest` user\.
+This allows executing distributed transactions through JDBC\.
+For more information, including a code example, see [Understanding XA transactions](https://docs.microsoft.com/en-us/sql/connect/jdbc/understanding-xa-transactions) in the Microsoft documentation\.

 ## Using transaction tracing<a name="MSDTC.Tracing"></a>